voxel51/fiftyone/docs/source/teams/teams_plugins.rst

     development environment.

     Want to run delegated operations at scale?
-Contact your Voxel51 support team to discuss adding a production-grade cluster to your FiftyOne Teams deployment.
+Contact your Voxel51 support team to discuss adding a production-grade cluster to your FiftyOne Enterprise deployment.

 To set up Airflow as an orchestrator to run delegated operations, you will need